Email Obfuscation: a Simple, Effective Implementation Email Obfuscation: a Simple, Effective Implementation

 <span class="email">{userName}@{domainName}<b>.{domainName}</b>.{topLevelDomain}</span>

-Now, you can use the component in MDX — using defaultEmail:
+Now, you can use the component in MDX with the default email address:

-import Email from '../components/Email.astro';
+import Email from '../../components/Email.astro';

 <Email />

-Or, by specifying an email address:
+Or specify an email address:

-import Email from '../components/Email.astro';
+import Email from '../../components/Email.astro';

 <Email address="email@example.com" />